 Leash Familiarity

-If you dog is not used to a collar and leash, you will need to start with short acclimation sessions in a quiet, indoor setting.
+If your dog is not used to a collar and leash, you will need to start with short acclimation sessions in a quiet, indoor setting.
 Start by putting the collar and leash on him, and then proceed to play with him and give him treats.
 Over time, he will begin to associate his time spent on a leash with a feeling of positivity.

 The next step involves teaching him a sound cue that he will need to associate with food.
 Popular methods include clickers, using a command word like “yes”, or clucking your tongue.
 Whichever you use, the method is the same: In a quiet, distraction free area, with the dog on a leash and collar, make the sound.
 The second your dog turns toward you and/or looks at you, reward him with a treat.
 After a few repetitions, you’ll notice your pet not only looking at you, but also coming over to you for the treat.
 Once he knows that the cue means he should come to you, pick up your end of the leash and move a few feet from him, make the cue sound and then reward him when he gets to you.
 Continue this until your dog knows that hearing your cue means he should get closer to you.